Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 The beautiful, serene waters of Keauhou Bay make it another great spot for kayaking and canoeing in Hawaii.

-The shoreline of Keauhou Bay is stunning with craggy black cliffs of volcanic rock and bright white sand beaches below.
+The shoreline of Keauhou Bay is stunning, with craggy black cliffs of volcanic rock and bright white sand beaches below.
 It’s easy to see why there are boating and kayaking tours here every day.
+It is also full of abundant marine life.

 Kaneohe Bay, Oahu

-At 7,500 acres, this is the largest water body in Hawaii.
-There are coral reefs around the bay that are perfect for snorkeling, diving, beach volley ball, and swimming.
+At 7,500 acres, Kaneohe Bay is the largest water body in Hawaii.
+There are coral reefs around Kaneohe Bay that are perfect for snorkeling, diving, beach volleyball, and swimming.

 This is also the only bay in Hawaii with a coral reef AND sandbars.
-The sandbars result from the actions of water and tides.
+The sandbars result from the actions of water and tides and make Kaneohe Bay kayaking so much fun.

 Best Places for Kayaking in Hawaii featured by top Hawaii blogger, Hawaii Travel with Kids